zagaran/ecs-celery-autoscaler/README.md

 ECS Task Protection.
 On task completion, it removes the protection.

 > [!WARNING]
-> ECS honors task scale-in protection during deployments too — a rolling or blue/green deployment will not stop
+> ECS honors task scale-in protection during deployments too — a deployment will not stop
 > a protected task.
 If a deployment (or a manual `desiredCount` change) tries to converge below the number of
 > currently protected tasks, ECS marks that convergence `DEPLOYMENT_BLOCKED` and will refuse *all*
 > `UpdateTaskProtection` calls for the affected task until it's unblocked — including this library's own renewal